 5. Add vanilla and oil and beat on medium speed (1 minute).

 6. Reduce mixer speed to medium/low and slowly add about half of the flour mixture, mixing until incorporated.
 Add half of the buttermilk and mix until incorporated.
 Repeat with remaining flour and buttermilk.
 Beat until just combined and smooth, scraping down the sides of the mixing bowl as needed.
 The batter will be thin.

-8. Bake for 14 -16 minutes at 350°F or until a toothpick inserted in the centre comes out clean.
+8. Bake for 14 -16 minutes at 350°F or until a toothpick inserted in the centre comes out clean (for mini cupcakes, bake about 10 minutes or until golden brown).
 Let them cool in the pan for a couple minutes, then remove.

 2/3 cup fresh strawberries

 1 cup butter, softened (I like to use salted, to cut down on the sweetness)

 3-1/2 cups icing sugar, sifted, divided

 2 Tbsp cream

 1. Place strawberries in a blender and puree until smooth.
 Strain to remove the seeds, if desired.
 Transfer strawberry puree to a saucepan over medium heat and bring to a boil, stirring often, until the puree is reduced by at least half, about 20 minutes.
 Remove from heat and cool completely.

 2. Beat butter with an electric mixer in a bowl until light and fluffy.
 Beat 1 cup icing sugar and meringue powder into the butter until just blended.